One Small Step with Fingerprints, One Giant Leap for De Novo Molecule Generation from Mass Spectra: Introduction

 \section{Introduction}

-\emph{De novo} molecule generation from mass spectra has been an elusive problem over the years.
-One of the methods to solve this has been to use a two-stage pipeline of (1) encoding mass spectra into molecular fingerprints (FP), followed by (2) decoding these fingerprints into molecular structures \citep{bohdeDiffMSDiffusionGeneration2025}, shown in Figure \ref{fig:pipeline}.
+Mass spectrometry (MS) is a foundational technique in analytical chemistry, widely employed for the structural characterisation of small molecules.
+MS analysis has been used in monitoring reaction intermediates in catalytic cycles and characterising degradation products that govern material longevity.
+However, the interpretation of mass spectra to elucidate the structure of unknown compounds remains a significant bottleneck, requiring extensive domain knowledge and time-consuming manual effort.
+Automated solutions to this problem, known as \emph{de novo} molecule generation from mass spectra, have been proposed over the years.
+One general approach uses a two-stage pipeline of (1) encoding mass spectra into molecular fingerprints (FP), followed by (2) decoding these fingerprints into molecular structures \citep{bohdeDiffMSDiffusionGeneration2025}.
 Hence, choosing appropriate encoders and decoders is important.

 Previous approaches utilising this pipeline suffer from poor performance due to the dependency of the fingerprint decoder on the fingerprints generated by the mass spectra encoder.
 Every bit that the encoder is unsure of leads to compounding errors when using the decoder.